Aravind-MA/Sniffing--AI/README.md

 # Sniffing--AI
 The fantasy enemy guards the treasure against the player. suppose the player hides beside the zone of the enemy.
-In that case, the enemy can able to find the almost exact location of the player by Sniffing power
+In that case, the enemy can able to find the almost exact location of the player by Sniffing power.
 Documentation:
               Patrol Points (to guard),
               [LineOfSightTo](https://docs.unrealengine.com/5.0/en-US/API/Runtime/Engine/GameFramework/AController/LineOfSightTo/)(to attack the player),